TheAgentK/MetaDrone/README.md

-# meta_drone
+# nexGEN META-DRONE

-## What's It Do?

-meta_drone lets one control an AR.Drone 2.0 with Meta SpaceGlasses, an augmented reality headset.
+nexGEN META-DRONE lets one control an AR.Drone 2.0 with Meta SpaceGlasses, an augmented reality headset.

 ## How Do I Control It?